Islam in Turkey: Sunni Islam

-The vast majority of the present-day Turkish people are Muslim and the Sunni Islam is the most populous Islamic sect, comprising about %90 of the Muslims in the country.
+The vast majority of the present-day Turkish people are Muslim and the Sunni Islam is the most populous Islamic sect, comprising about 90% of the Muslims in the country.
 The most popular school of law is the Hanafite madh'hab of Sunni Islam.
-The Hanafi madhhab was the official school of Islamic jurisprudence espoused by the Ottoman Empire and a 2013 survey conducted by the Turkish Directorate of Religious Affairs indicates that 77.5 percent of Turkish Muslims identify themselves as Hanafis.
+The Hanafi madhhab was the official school of Islamic jurisprudence espoused by the Ottoman Empire and a 2013 survey conducted by the Turkish Directorate of Religious Affairs indicates that 77.5% of Turkish Muslims identify themselves as Hanafis.
 Another common Sunni jurisprudence, Shafi'i is the dominant one in Turkish Kurdistan.
 Although the Maturidi and Ash'ari schools of Islamic theology (which apply Ilm al-Kalam or rational thought to understand the Quran and the hadith) have been the dominant creeds in Turkey due to their widespread acceptance and propagation since the beginning of the Ottoman Empire, the Athari (literalist) creed of the Salafi movement has seen increasing acceptance.

-Compared to the Hanbali school of Islam, the Hanafi school of Islam takes a much more liberal take on the religion, allowing for a more lenient interpretation of religious law.
+Compared to the Hanbali school of Islam, the Hanafi school of Islam takes a more liberal take on the religion, allowing for a more lenient interpretation of religious law.

-The Sunni Islamic faith has continuously been a domineering faith since 661.
-The name Sunni originates from the emphasis of importance on the Sunna, which is related to the establishment of the Shari'a laws.

-In Turkey, Muhammad is often called "Hazret-i Muhammed" or "Peygamber Efendimiz" (Our Prophet).